 Compensation & Benefits

-Comprehensive health and supplemental benefits and a competitive salary are offered.
-Fellows are also eligible to receive significant financial support to attend educational conferences (CORD, SAEM) or to use towards a masters degree.
+Fellows receive a competitive salary along with comprehensive health and supplemental benefits.
+They are also eligible to receive significant financial support to attend educational conferences (e.g., CORD, SAEM) or to use towards a masters degree.

 Program Details